 A spiritual director’s main role is simply to listen to your story – offering you their engaged, compassionate, and accepting presence, and asking questions you may not think to ask yourself – in order to create a safe and supportive space for you to explore your own spirituality.
 Moments of silence may also begin, end, and flow through the conversation, as we pause together to honour and listen to the truth of your story, and to seek the stillness of body, mind, heart, and spirit that can allow deeper wisdom and clarity to emerge.

-Other names for spiritual direction are spiritual companionship or spiritual accompaniment, and these descriptions make it clear that a spiritual director does not in fact “direct” you in any way, but rather comes alongside you in your own spiritual journey, much as a career coach comes alongside you in support of your own hopes and goals for your professional life.
+Other names for spiritual direction are spiritual companionship or spiritual accompaniment, and these descriptions make it clear that a spiritual director does not in fact “direct” you in any way, but rather comes alongside you in your own spiritual journey, much as a career coach, for example, would come alongside you in support of your own hopes and goals for your professional life.
 The spiritual direction relationship is one built on trust and confidentiality, in which any of the many arenas that form and inform your spiritual life can be discussed – emotional, religious, relational, physical, social, professional, mental, and so on.
 A spiritual direction session is your time to explore what is important and meaningful for you today, what is life-giving and sacred in your life, the challenges and obstacles you face in your spiritual life, and your relationship with and understanding of God – or however you personally conceive of and name the Mystery in which we “live, move, and have our being.”
 The time spent together is very much holy ground, where the True Self can be revealed, and along with it the Source and Ground of that Self.

 About me and my spiritual journey